Nieves v. Bartlett: Background

 Later, Bartlett filed a lawsuit against Nieves and Weight in the Alaska District Court.
 Among Bartlett's charges were that he was falsely arrested and imprisoned.
 He claimed that after Nieves had apprehended him, he told him, "Bet you wish you would have talked to me now."
 However, evidence from partial body cameras worn by the troopers did not include that statement.
 The District Court made summary judgement against all of Bartlett's claims and closed the case with prejudice.
 It concluded that Nieves had probable cause to make the arrest that disallowed Bartlett to make a retaliatory arrest claim, as established in 42 U.S.C. §1983 related to civil action for deprivation of rights.
 Bartlett took the case to the Ninth Circuit Appeals Court.
 There, the three-judge panel agreed with the District Court's ruling except on the false arrest charge.
 The judges argued that Bartlett's claimed quote from Nieves could be read that Nieves had arrested him for not willingly speaking to him earlier, which put into question the probable cause.
 The Ninth Circuit thus ruled that even if Nieves had probable cause, Bartlett could seek a retaliatory arrest claim based on his First Amendment rights.

 That created a split decision in the Circuit Courts.
 The Supreme Court had heard the case of Lozman v.
 City of Riviera Beach, which had been brought up through the Eleventh Circuit.
 It found that the existence of probable cause in one's arrest voided any retaliatory arrest claims that could be made.
-The Supreme Court reversed that decision but primarily because of Riveria Beach's specific laws in question that appeared to be designed harass the civilian, not on the broader question of how probable cause and retaliatory arrest claims interacted.
+The Supreme Court reversed that decision but primarily because of Riveria Beach's specific laws in question that appeared to be designed to harass the civilian, not on the broader question of how probable cause and retaliatory arrest claims interacted.

 The Supreme Court had ruled in Hartman v.
-Moore that to be able to claim on retaliatory prosecution, the onus was on the petitioner to prove that there was no probable causes that could be assigned by the prosecutors, judges, and juries.
-The Nieves case is recognized as a different situation from Hartman since instead of having to question the results from prolonged legal evaluation, Nieves questions the on-the-spot judgement call made by an officer.
+Moore that to be able to claim on retaliatory prosecution, the onus was on the prosecuted person to prove that there was no probable causes that could be assigned by the prosecutors, judges, and juries.
+The Nieves case is recognized as a legally similar but somewhat different situation from Hartman since instead of having to question the results from prolonged legal evaluation, Nieves questions the on-the-spot judgement call made by an officer.